aishwaryarajan75/Location-based-project-distribution/README.md

 Q2) What aspect of the implementation did you find easy, if any, and why?

 I found the implementation of fetching the data from the database as an easier task.
 I had to display the records 20 at a time using a couple of loops and conditions and also, ajax style calls are always efficient and easier to implement.

+Q3) What aspect of the implementation did you find hard, if any, and why?

+I had not written a code snippet for animation features before in any of my projects.
+It was a bit of a task for me to explore in deatil about the implementation of animation features and implement the animation feature in my project.
+It is something which was new to me and a challenging task.

+Q4) If you were to use these technologies professionally, what would be your biggest concern?

+Since the project was small scale, I felt Mongo Lab to be convinient.
+Additional features and licenses would have been required to use it for a large scale real time project which would involve huge dataset of thousands of records.
+Also, the delay constraint for displaying the records shlould be taken into consideration.
+Also, a lot more of research would be required to explore complex and eye-catching animation features and there will be a requirement to use good animation tools for the same since many clients would stress on this particular requirement.